MotherTongues/mothertongues-blog/_posts/2021-10-24-g2p-advanced-mappings.md

 ```

 This is also helpful when you need to write rules between combining characters or other confusable characters.
 The **rule of thumb** is, if your rules are clearer using Unicode escape sequences, do it!
 Otherwise, just use the normal character in place.

+#### Tip for finding a character's codepoing

+If you want to find out what a particular character's \uXXXX notation is, simply paste the character(s) into the search bar of this handy site: https://unicode.scarfboy.com/ and you will get a list of the Unicode codepoints for those characters.

+Note, you might find some resources that write a character's codepoint as U+0261 instead of \u0261.
+The U+XXXX format is the one officially adopted by the Unicode consortium, as early as of Unicode 2.0.0.
+However, the Python programming language uses the [\uXXXX format](https://docs.python.org/3/reference/lexical_analysis.html#:~:text=escape%20sequences%20only%20recognized%20in%20string%20literals%20are%3A).
+The important part is recognizing that the Unicode codepoint is contained by the XXXX hexadecimal sequence.

 ### Special settings for your mapping configuration